frankburgs/main/other-markdowns/kitchen.md

 - Wood (spatulas, cutting board, coasters)

 # Tea
-- Tamarind pods.
+- Tamarind pods
-- Ginger root.
+- Ginger root
-- Cinnamon sticks.
+- Cinnamon sticks
-- Anise star.
+- Star anise
-- Cardamom.
+- Cardamom
-- Other shit.
+- Other seedy things
-- Pulp from juicing.
+- Pulp from juicing
 - Garden items:
 - lemon grass, aloe,
 - Leave 1" from brim top for boiling.
 - Add mate sticks after boils for energy drink.
 - Liquid will adhere to surfaces more while hot and drip, as well as deteriorate strainers so best wait til cool to drink.
 - Mix half mason jar with water & honey.

+# Safety
+- Handle raw meats last when working in kitchen.
+- Do not stir liquids in mason jars with metal utensils.
+- Knifes, fire, hot liquids, raw meats, expired foods.

+# Practices
+- Try keeping bones in frozen container for bone broth until enough to boil.

+# Recipes
+## Guacamole
+- Pepper, onion, garlic, s&p, cooked.
+- Add vinegar, lime juice, avocados, and mix.
+- Use a wooden masher ❔
+## Tortilla
+- Try milk instead of water.
+- Try oil on pan instead of kneading into mix.
+## Pickling